 5 Stages of Addiction Recovery

 Addictions are real, and help is available.
 Restoration Recovery is here to help treat addictions and we have a number of treatment options available.
 Call us today or visit us online to book an appointment with our team of healthcare professionals.
-We have convenient locations to serve you in Chattanooga, TN and Dalton, GA.
+We have convenient location to serve you in Chattanooga, TN.

 There are many different circumstances that motivate addicted people to admit that their substance use has become a problem and then find the readiness to seek help.